-The Gifted Math Program is an enrichment program for students in grades 7-12 at the State University of New York at Buffalo.
-Students commute to the university twice weekly to study an enriched and accelerated program of mathematics in grades 7 – 10, and university level courses in discrete mathematics and calculus in grades 11 and 12.
+The Gifted Math Program is an enrichment program for students in grades seven through 12 at the State University of New York at Buffalo.
+Students commute to the University twice weekly to study an enriched and accelerated program of mathematics in grades seven through 10, and university level courses in discrete mathematics and calculus in grades 11 and 12.
 They can accumulate a total of 22 semester hours of university credit for successful participation.

 Beginning in 1972, gifted high school seniors have had the opportunity to enroll in Syracuse University's introductory courses taught by adjunct faculty from the University.
 These courses are taught at the student's own high school during the regular school day.
 The curriculum includes science, language arts, and mathematics courses, and allows students to earn concurrent credits.
 The program currently covers a five state area including New York, New Jersey, Massachusetts, Maine, and Michigan.